 Although limbs usually can mend in a month or two, sometimes the after-effects can linger, limiting the injured person's mobility or impacting their working life.

 YouClaim offers a comprehensive claims service across the UK.
-If you would like to find out more about how our personal injury solicitors can help you following a cycling accident, take the first step online or by calling free on 0800 10 757 95.
+If you would like to find out more about how our solicitors can help you following a cycling accident, take the first step online or by calling free on 0800 10 757 95.